 This post walks through the process of using the SPINA-Thyr to interpret thyroid lab test results.

-SPINA-Thyr takes thyroid laboratory test values TSH, Free T4 and Free T3 and performs calculations that enable in-depth evaluation of thyroid function, pituitary function, and T4-T3 conversion for people who are on no thyroid therapy or T4-monotherapy.
+SPINA-Thyr takes thyroid laboratory test values TSH, Free T4 and Free T3 and performs calculations that enable in-depth evaluation of:

 Anyone can download and use the software.
 The files and basic manual are posted on Sourceforge (1).